donaldboulton/minimal-mistakes/_posts/2018-02-25-post-Mobile-Colorbox.md

 });
 ```

-Below is the changed javascript  with additions highlighted.
+Below is the changed JavaScript  with additions highlighted.

-### The Javascript
+### The JavaScript

 ```javascript
   $(".group1").colorbox({